rootAmos/rosa/README.md

 ## Contributing
 We welcome contributions from the community!
 If you have ideas, suggestions, or improvements, please reach out or submit a pull request.

-## Contact Us
-For inquiries, support, or feedback, please contact me

----
 🌹